snowiow/snowiow.github.io/posts/ecs-blue-green-with-terraform.md

 }
 ```

-Everything is analogous to the codebuild and the pipeline policies.
+Everything is analogous to the CodeBuild and the pipeline policies.
 CodeDeploy
 needs permissions to modify the ECS task sets and the load balancer.
 But
 CodeDeploy just needs to get the items from S3 and doesn't write anything back.